 - South Africa is leading the industrial production, mineral production and

 - Business Process Outsourcing is one of the fastest growing economic sectors

 in South Africa.
-Call centre industry employs 54 000 call centre agents.
+Call center industry employs 54 000 call center agents.

-- Manufacturing sector is the most developed in Africa.
+- The South African manufacturing sector is the most developed in Africa.

 10% of manufacturing exports of the country.

 - State-owned companies have a critical function in the economy.

 20 in the World.
 Legal framework of South Africa is well-developed

 - The Republic of South Africa has a modern and efficient infrastructure; many